fairwaves/um-docs/markdown/UmSITE quick start manual.markdown

 ![](http://s017.radikal.ru/i413/1503/ad/0b02ea2dc90f.png)

-Number of the COM port available at **Desktop manager** when you are connecting to the laptop.
+Number of the COM port available at the **Desktop manager** when you are connecting to the laptop.

 For the Linux user **[minicom](http://www.cyberciti.biz/tips/connect-soekris-single-board-computer-using-minicom.html)**

-Run the command to connect via serial cable:

 	shell> minicom -D/dev/ttyUSB0 -b38400 -o